Proud Canadian Company

 Alternatives to Blending Your Mortgage

 The options for blending your mortgage depend mainly on your financial goals and mortgage strategy.
 You should ask yourself whether you are simply looking for a lower rate or to take out some of your home equity.
-Additionally, you should ask yourself if you want to stick with your current lender or if it might make sense to switch lenders after using mortgage calculators to complete a cost-savings analysis.
-Work out your overall savings, and see if you will save on interest-carrying costs minus your penalties and fees to break your current mortgage.
-It may make sense to forget your current mortgage contract and refinance into a new one.
+Additionally, you should ask yourself whether you want to stick with your current lender or switch lenders after using mortgage calculators to complete a cost-savings analysis.
+Work out your overall savings and see whether you will save on interest-carrying costs, minus your penalties and fees, to break your current mortgage.
+It may make sense to refinance your current mortgage.

 Home Equity Line of Credit

 A home equity line of credit (HELOC) allows homeowners to access funds based on the equity they have built in their property.
-Usually, individuals seek a HELOC when obtaining a new mortgage to purchase a home or looking to refinance their existing mortgage.
+Usually, individuals seek a HELOC when obtaining a new mortgage to purchase a home or when refinancing their existing mortgage.
 With a HELOC, you can borrow as much as 65% of your home’s total value minus the amount you still owe on your mortgage, and this is provided as a flexible line of credit.

 The interest rates for HELOCs can differ between lenders.
-HELOCs typically start at the lender’s prime rate (currently at ) plus a premium ranging from 0.5% to 2%.
-Adding a HELOC involves refinancing your mortgage or setting the HELOC up in the second position to your first mortgage; either option will effectively increase your mortgage rate now (with a refinance) or later (when/if you decide to pay out the two positions by refinancing).
+HELOCs typically start at the lender’s prime rate (currently 4.45%) plus a premium of 0.5% to 2%.
+Adding a HELOC involves refinancing your mortgage or placing the HELOC second on your first mortgage; either option will effectively increase your mortgage rate now (with a refinance) or later (when/if you decide to pay off the two positions by refinancing).

 Mortgage Refinance

-When you refinance your mortgage, you’re essentially paying off your current mortgage and taking out a new one with new contract terms, which could include changes in the mortgage amount, interest rate, or repayment schedule.
+When you refinance your mortgage, you’re essentially paying off your current mortgage and taking out a new one with new terms, which may include changes to the mortgage amount, interest rate, or repayment schedule.
 Most homeowners refinance to secure a lower interest rate or access the equity they’ve built in their home.
-However, it’s crucial to understand that refinancing means breaking your existing mortgage agreement, which could lead to a prepayment penalty
+However, it’s crucial to understand that refinancing means breaking your existing mortgage agreement, which may result in a prepayment penalty

-For a fixed mortgage, this penalty might be either 3 months’ worth of interest or the difference in interest rates on the amount you’re paying off, whichever is greater.
+For a fixed mortgage, this penalty might be either 3 months’ interest or the interest rate differential (IRD) whichever is greater.
 On the other hand, variable (VRM) and adjustable (ARM) mortgages typically incur just 3 months’ interest as a penalty.
 If your mortgage is currently default-insured, refinancing will dissolve that coverage.
 Additionally, be prepared to cover other costs related to refinancing, such as legal fees, home appraisal and discharge fees.

 Early Mortgage Renewal

-Most lenders typically offer the option to renew your mortgage early, up to 30 to 180 days before the contract expires.
+Most lenders offer the option to renew your mortgage early, typically 30 to 180 days before the contract expires.
 If you have less than 6 months left on your mortgage, speak with your lender to determine how you can benefit from this early renewal to lock in a better interest rate.

-What is the difference between a blended mortgage and a regular refinance?
+What is the difference between a blended mortgage and a mortgage refinance?

 How is the new blended mortgage rate calculated?